 Reasons to See a Functional Medicine Doctor

+You want a more personalized type of health care.
+Functional medicine doctors typically spend more time with you and more time assessing all the factors that affect your health.
 Functional medicine addresses each person individually.
 Using different methods than a conventional medical doctor, a functional medicine doctor will help you figure out which specific treatments are right for you.

 You're interested in how things like genetics, mental health and lifestyle habits contribute to your illness.
 Your treatment will address all of these things individually, which will improve your whole health.